My AskAI Pricing Explained: Per-Ticket Costs, Plans, Add-Ons, and Everything Else You Asked

 How does My AskAI's per-ticket pricing work?

 TL;DR: You pay a monthly base fee (which includes a set number of conversation/ticket credits), then $0.10-$0.12 per additional conversation/ticket credit.
-A credit is every 2 AI replies on chat helpdesk integrations, 1 AI reply for the first email/ticket then 0.5 of a credit for each follow-up in helpdesk integrations or any number of messages within a 1-hour window on our widget.
+A credit is every 2 AI replies on chat helpdesk integrations, 1 AI reply for the first email/ticket then 0.5 of a credit for each follow-up question in helpdesk integrations or any number of messages within a 1-hour window on our widget.

 This is the most common pricing question we get, and it's a fair one.
 The word "ticket" means different things depending on how you've connected your AI agent.